mark-simp/projects_libs/libubootdrivers/README.md

 ## Platform specific configuration

 Two main files are used to provide speicific configuration data for each platform, a C source file and associated header file.
 These are stored under src/plat/platform_name and include/plat/platform name respectively.
+These files contain information about what drivers and commands should be made availible for a platform, based on the driver/command string names from the U-Boot source.
+They also provide a list of enviroment varibales that should be made availible.
+Examples exist in the library for the Avnet MaaXBoard and the Odroid C2.